Contributed By Clifford Chance

 In principle, anyone whose total sales of goods and/or services in the previous year exceeded PLN200,000 (provided that such threshold shall be reduced pro rata if the activity was conducted only for part of the previous year) must register as a VAT payer.
 The basic VAT rate is 23% (reduced rates of 8%, 5% or 0% may apply to some goods and services).

-Other taxes – such as property tax, excise duty, tax on civil law transactions, tax on means of transport or tonnage tax – may apply from time to time, depending on the type of business.
+Other taxes – such as property tax, excise duty, tax on civil law activities, tax on means of transport or tonnage tax – may apply from time to time, depending on the type of business.

 Subject to the restrictions and limitations resulting from the EU state aid laws, some tax incentives (such as income and property tax reliefs) may be available to investors that obtain a permit to invest in the so-called Special Economic Zones.